Income for Sports Officials

 The Difference Between Employee and Independent Contractors, and the Tax Implications

-If you are being treated as an independent contractor, your income from officiating includes all amounts received regardless of whether you report your expenses to the contracting agent.
-You will report all receipts on Schedule C, Profit or Loss from Business Activity.
-Types of income you might receive include a flat fee for officiating a game, reimbursement for some or all of your deductible or nondeductible mileage and amounts for out-of-town expenses like hotel and meals.
+If you report your income as an independent contractor, your income from officiating includes all amounts received regardless of whether you report your expenses to the contracting agent.
+You will report all receipts on Schedule C. Types of income you might receive include a flat fee for officiating a game, reimbursement for some or all of your deductible or nondeductible mileage and amounts for out-of-town expenses like hotel and meals (per diem).